Mechanical, Biomedical & Manufacturing Engineering

 CAMMS is attached to the Department of Mechanical, Biomedical and Manufacturing Engineering.
 The Centre uses the design, build, test and validate expertise of the Department in solving problems for industry and in delivering up to date training and education.
 Certifications available include American Society for Quality, Society of Manufacturing Engineers, and City & Guilds.

 CAMMS is currently developing thematic knowledge areas that reflect the strengths of the Faculty.
 Themes include: Quality, Lean and Six Sigma; Project Management; Control & Automation; Manufacturing Engineering; Biomedical Engineering; and Sustainable Energy.
 The Centre is an Associate Member of the International Institution for Production Engineering Research (CIRP) and a recognised training provider for Continuing Professional Development (CPD) to Engineers Ireland.
 Tailored courses can be delivered at place of work or at CIT.

-The Head of Department is Dr Ger Kelly.
+The Head of Department is Prof. Ger Kelly.
 The contact details for the department are: